nginx/unit-docs/source/howto.rst

 - :doc:`howto/redmine`: Run your Redmine on Unit easily.

-- :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.
+- :doc:`howto/wordpress`: Set up WordPress with Unit in a breeze.

 *************
 Miscellaneous